-The Municipal District of Taber collects municipal property taxes to provide services such as fire and emergency services, bylaw enforcement, road construction and maintenance, mowing and tree spraying, pest/weed control, parks or recreation facilities, water, sewer and waste services, and municipal planning.
-Property taxes are not a fee-for-service, but a method of distributing the cost of local government services and programs fairly throughout the municipality.
+The Municipal District of Taber collects municipal property taxes to fund various essential services, including fire and emergency services, bylaw enforcement, road construction and maintenance, mowing, tree spraying, pest and weed control, parks and recreation facilities, water, sewer, waste services, and municipal planning.
+Property taxes are not a fee-for-service but rather a means of equitably distributing the expenses associated with local government services and programs throughout the municipality.

-Each property is assessed a value and property taxes are levied based on the value of the property.
-The terms “assessment” and “taxation” are not interchangeable.
+Every property undergoes a valuation process, and property taxes are calculated based on the property's assessed value.
+It is important to note that the terms "assessment" and "taxation" are not interchangeable.

-- “Assessment” is the process of placing a dollar value on a property for taxation purposes.
+• "Assessment" refers to the procedure of assigning a monetary value to a property for taxation purposes.

-- “Taxation” is the process of applying a tax rate to a property’s assessed value to determine the taxes levied and payable.
+• "Taxation" involves the application of a tax rate to a property's assessed value in order to determine the amount of taxes owed and payable.

 Learn more about property assessments.